DAERA's pesticides roles and responsibilities

 In this work, DAERA has produced a Code of Practice which provides practical advice for users of plant protection products.
 It explains how you can use pesticides and plant protection products safely and so meet the legal conditions which cover their use.

-DAERA and its agencies also support the work of the Chemicals Regulation Directorate in testing for pesticide residues, and offer training, guidance and advice to users of agricultural pesticides.
+DAERA and its agencies also support the work of the Chemicals Regulation Division in testing for pesticide residues, and offer training, guidance and advice to users of agricultural pesticides.

 DAERA has produced Guidance on Understanding Pesticide Product Labels.